-I’ll Be Home is, predictably enough, Elvis-lite, and very similar to Love Me Tender, but written from the point of view of a soldier away on duty, it seems.
-It features a sappy spoken-word interlude, and is mediocre to my ears.
+I’ll Be Home is very Elvis-lite, and similar to Love Me Tender.
+Written from the point of view of a soldier away on duty, it features a sappy spoken-word interlude, and is very mediocre.
 But Boone was and is overtly Christian, which would have pleased the older record buyers back then.
-As far as I know he didn’t shake his hips either, so Presley had to wait even longer to top the charts.
+As far as I know he didn’t shake his hips either.
+So, in short, Elvis-lite.
 Sometimes there really is no accounting for sense and taste in the UK singles chart.

 Written by: Ferdinand Washington & Stan Lewis

 Weeks at number 1: 5 (15 June – 19 July) *BEST-SELLING SINGLE OF THE YEAR*

 Joy Division singer Ian Curtis – 15 July